The idea of a skateboard project in Langa,

 Do you have a skateboard that you don't need anymore?

-If so just give it as a christmas present to kids from Capetown, South Africa.
-Or you can donate a small amount to the youth skateculture there.
-Your help will give the kids there new perspectives and self-concience.
+If so you can donate a small amount to the youth skateculture in Capetown, South Africa.
+Your help will give the kids there new perspective and self-confidence.

 Please send the boards to this adress: